RupertLuo/Valley/README.md

 **Usage and License Notices**: The data, code and checkpoint is intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA, Vicuna and GPT-4.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

 ## Release
+- [7/23] 🫧We modified the code of our training model to make it easier to train valley and support the training of lora and llama2
 - [7/5]  🫧 Release training code for valley, and upload our pretraining data
 - [6/21] 🫧 upload offline demo code.
 - [6/14] 🫧 build a share link ~[[demo]()]~.
 - [6/13] 🫧 We uploaded model weight of [Valley-13b-v1-delta](https://huggingface.co/luoruipu1/valley-13b-v1-delta).